justsudoit/Rigged-From-The-Start/README.md

 **DXVK is installed by default, it is highly recommended for AMD graphics cards.
 If you have an NVIDIA graphics card, you _may_ have better performance without it.
 To uninstall it, simply delete d3d9.dll from the Stock Game folder, and set `bFull Screen = 1` in falloutcustom.ini**
 _Without DXVK, you will lose the ability to alt-tab without crashing the game._

-**Title WIP** comes with several list customization options.
+**Rigged From The Start** comes with several list customization options.
 There is ultrawide support under the "Ultrawide Support" section of Mod Organizer 2.

 ### Starting up the list